codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are fish so smart?
-Because they live in schools!
+What do bees do after they are married?
+They go on a honeymoon.

 ## Daily Trivia

-Which programming language was developed by Sun Microsystems in 1995?
+What five letter word is the motto of the IBM Computer company?
- 1. Python
+ 1. Think
- 2. Solaris OS
+ 2. Pixel
- 3. C++
+ 3. Click
- 4. Java
+ 4. Logic

 <details>
   <summary>Answer</summary>
-  Java
+  Think
 </details>